 So you'd like to present at C++ on Sea?
 Great!
 We look forward to and welcome submissions from everyone, including those who might otherwise feel excluded.

-We have slots for 60 minute and 90 minute talks, as well as full day workshops (on a dedicated, post-conference, day).
+We have slots for 60 minute and 90 minute talks, as well as full day workshops (on a dedicated, pre-conference, day).
 120 minute talks are also possible (by stacking two 60 minute sessions back-to-back), but they should be rare.
-We will also be running lightning talks on the first evening, and will start accepting proposals for those just before - or at - the conference itself.
+We will also be running lightning talks, which we'll collect proposals for closer to the event.

 The main subject should be C++ related, of course.
 But beyond that we're looking for a diverse range of material - including content aimed more at beginners to C++ (an often overlooked demographic at these sort of conferences).
 Of course intermediate and advanced topics are also encouraged.

 We want to put on the best conference possible.
 While that means we'll look for a good number of experienced speakers, we also feel that it's important to have space in the programme for newer speakers.
 We want to draw on as diverse a range of contributors as possible - the less your voice is usually heard the more valuable it can be!
 So we'd also like to make especially clear that people from all backgrounds - minorities or otherwise - are not only welcome, but we will do whatever we can to actively support you.
 If you have any questions or concerns about this, always feel free to contact us.